 Relationships can wax and wane, so it isn’t uncommon for misunderstandings and hostilities to cool the affection people have for one another.
 But sometimes, tender feelings seem to disappear for no reason at all.
-It’s possible that this shift isn’t caused by an argument but by an addiction.
+It’s possible that this shift isn’t caused by an argument but by addiction.

-If you suspect that someone you love is treating you coldly because of an underlying stimulant addiction, know this: You could be part of the solution.
+If you suspect that someone you love is treating you coldly because of underlying stimulant addiction, know this: You could be part of the solution.
 Stimulant addictions can be treated, and people struggling with these addictions can get better.
 Often, they need their families to help them start on the road to recovery.

 Here’s what you need to know about stimulant addiction symptoms and the emotional distress stimulants can cause.